cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Shows the list of all (non-deleted) trivias in the server: their ID, name and status.
+Shows the list of all (non-deleted) trivia games in the server: their ID, name and status.

 Examples
 ^^^^^^^^